CallinCeriani/blast2tree/README.md

 **Requires:**
 - Working conda or miniconda installation [miniconda](https://www.anaconda.com/download/success) (to make sure its update to date do `conda update -n base --all`)
-- A fasta file (.fa) with your reference markers for each of the known species across your chosen classification level (e.g. ITS.fa)
+- A fasta file (.fa) with your reference markers (headers in default NCBI format) for each of the known species across your chosen classification level (e.g. ITS.fa)
 - A fasta file (.fa) containing a single sequence best representing the reference markers (i.e. the best hit marker after blast and extraction e.g. reference.fa)
 - Assembled genomes in the .fasta or .fna format (e.g. isolate_100.fasta)